ghosts-of-battle/ghostb20gb/addons/respawn/README.md

 ## Forcing respawn

-You can always force respawn using `"ghostb_respawn_force"` server/local event (depending on who you want to respawn, all or only some players).
+You can always force respawn using `"ghostbrhs_respawn_force"` server/local event (depending on who you want to respawn, all or only some players).

 ### Authors